-While the flexibility of Weight Watchers makes it easy to have a wedding menu that works with your plan, there are some strategies that make it even easier.
+While the flexibility of WW makes it easy to have a wedding menu that works with your plan, there are some strategies that make it even easier.
 (You can use some of these tips to navigate the menu at someone else’s wedding, too.)

 “If you don’t eat for a long time, then drink alcohol during cocktail hour, you’re going to naturally go overboard with food when dinner is served,” says Dana Hunnes, PhD, senior dietitian at Ronald Reagan UCLA Medical Center and adjunct assistant professor at the UCLA Fielding School of Public Health in Los Angeles.

 That’s why it’s so important to serve low-calorie, high-fiber appetizers while you’re milling around with guests after the ceremony.
 “Skewers are a great idea—whether it’s chicken or tofu satay, fruit, or tomato and cucumber with some hummus wedged between,” says Hunnes.
 “Those are way healthier than a mini-quiche or the typical fried appetizers.”

 “Skinny cocktails or wine coolers are fine, but also have some non-alcoholic options,” says Hunnes.
 “Fruit-infused water in lovely containers gives you and your guests a unique beverage to have between boozier drinks.”